Your students may ask you for advice about what they want to do after they’ve taken A level Further Mathematics.

 You could also make your own arrangements with local employers and universities.

 Do your students know about Higher and Degree apprenticeships?
-These combine study and work experience.
-They offer routes into many careers and can be particularly attractive to students who are concerned about university fees.
+These can provide routes into many careers that are rich in maths, including accountancy, actuarial science, architecture, engineering and data science.
+They can be particularly attractive to students who are concerned about university fees.

 Provide your students with information about university open days and taster days.
 Some universities and other organisations offer residential summer schools.
 These are often targeted at disadvantaged students to encourage them to consider applying to university.
 Here are some examples: